electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### getEndpointAddr()

 Returns the endpoint address.
-Typical use case for this function is to get endpoint ID for some of device control operation performed over Endpoint 0.
+Typical use case for this function is to get an endpoint ID for some of device control operation performed over Endpoint 0.

 ## USB.Driver Class